The best Prague walking tour can be done on your own, or you may want to book a guided tour from those we recommend.

 A day spent walking around Prague is about as fine a day a traveler might imagine.
-We’d hoarded this day, giving it no specific plans, guarding against all sorts of temptations, and when it came we were ready.
+We’d hoarded this day, giving it no specific plans, guarding against all sorts of temptations, and when it came we were ready to design the best Prague walking tour that would fit the time we had available.

 We were staying at the Clarion Hotel – Old Town using points on this trip, so our room was free.
 Its location felt ever so slightly out of the way, but this also served as a daily reminder: there was far more to modern-day Prague than we were going to see on this trip.
 Setting out from the Clarion (the starting point A on this map), we headed down Hradebni to Dlouha, which would angle our way in to Old Town Square.